-Table 10: Barriers to the deployment of innovations that are addressed by Ecodesign and Labelling

-Consumers typically do not Ecodesign is a strong Labelling can draw the conduct a life-cycle-cost measure to address the consumers' attention to analysis before purchasing a barrier, as products with life-cycle aspects and product.
+Table 10: Barriers to the deployment of innovations that are addressed by Ecodesign and Labelling Market Barriers/Characteristics Role of Ecodesign Role of Labelling Consumers typically do not Ecodesign is a strong Labelling can draw the conduct a life-cycle-cost measure to address the consumers' attention to analysis before purchasing a barrier, as products with life-cycle aspects and product.
 The importance of low investment costs but shift consumers' choices Consumer the investment price high life-cycle costs are towards more efficient market therefore tends to be banned.
 However, products.
-On the low overestimated compared to Ecodesign does not efficiency end, this the life-cycle energy influence consumers' approach is weaker than savings. choices beyond the Ecodesign, as a minimum standards. proportion of consumers sustainable energy for everyone
+On the low choices beyond the minimum standards.